SafaErden/Google-Homepage-Replica/README.md

 ## 📝 Acknowledgments

 - If you are applying issues please just use HTML & CSS
-- Please keep in mind that this project is just a not fully functional Layout for Youtube Player Page
+- Please keep in mind that this project is just a not fully functional layout for Google Home Page